-Ectopic pregnancies are rare, and only affect around 1% of pregnancies.
+Ectopic (meaning ‘out of place’) pregnancies are rare, and only affect around 1% of pregnancies.

 However, other non-tubal ectopic pregnancies may occur, including cervical pregnancies, ovarian (inside the ovary – rare) and others.

-There have even been reported cases of ectopic pregnancy where a fertilised egg has implanted in a uterine scar from a previous c-section.
+Fertilised eggs have also been known to implant themselves in a uterine scar from a previous c-section.

 Here are five things you need to know about ectopic pregnancy:

-In around a third of all cases, doctors are unable to identify the cause of the ectopic pregnancy.
-There are, however, certain risk factors that can increase your chance of suffering from an ectopic pregnancy.
-For example, if you:
+For approximately a third of all cases, doctors are unable to identify the cause of an ectopic pregnancy.

 - Are a smoker

-- Have previously suffered from a pelvic inflammatory disease
+- Previously suffered from a pelvic inflammatory disease

 - Conceived with the help of IVF